backtrace-labs/backtrace-java/README.md

 backtraceConfig.setDatabaseRetryLimit(retryLimit);
 ```

-## Disabling gathering information about all threads
+## Enabling gathering information about all threads
-By default library gathering stacktrace and other information about all running threads.
-If you want to disable that behavior and gather only information from thread in which caused exception, execute:
+By default library gathering stacktrace and other information only from thread in which caused exception.
+If you want to change that behavior and gather information about all running threads, execute:

 ```java
 backtraceConfig.setGatherAllThreads(false);